SoftwareAG/c8y-docs/content/edge/installation-bundle/configuration.md

 ### Domain name validation

-When you are creating a domain name, ensure that you adhere to the following rules:
+When you create domain name, ensure that you adhere to the following rules:

 * The domain name must be case insensitive alphanumeric characters separated by dot ( . ), hyphen ( - ) or underscore ( _ ):
 	* Cannot contain any letters of languages like Chinese, Latin or Arabic.